The network for trade,

 Sign up to receive Publishing

-Scotland's monthly emails with news on books, publishing, jobs and
+Scotland's regular emails with news on books, publishing, jobs and

 Publishing Scotland is based at Scott House, 10 South St Andrew